ahmed-khalil-hafsi/P2CLPFD/README.md

 ## Using the Program

-The main predicate in the program is `allocate/4`.
+The main predicate in the program is `global_allocate_with_constraints/2`.
 Here is how you can use it:

-`?- allocate(Allocation, Quantity, TCO, MaxCost).`
+`?- global_allocate_with_constraints(Allocation, MinCost).`

-- `Allocation` is a list of quantities to be allocated to each supplier.
+- `Allocation` is a list of quantities to be allocated to each supplier for each part.
-- `Quantity` is the total quantity that needs to be allocated.
-- `TCO` is the total cost of ownership, which the program tries to minimize.
-- `MaxCost` is the maximum allowed cost.
-The program will find solutions where TCO is less than or equal to MaxCost.
+- `MinCost` is the maximum allowed total cost.
+The program will find solutions where total cost is less than or equal to MinCost.

 Here's an example query:

-`?- allocate(Allocation, 100, TCO, 20000).`
+`?- global_allocate_with_constraints(Allocation, 20000).`

-This will find an allocation of 100 units across the suppliers, such that the total cost does not exceed 20000 and is as low as possible.
+This will find an allocation of parts across the suppliers, such that the total cost does not exceed 20000 and is as low as possible.

-## Modifying the Program
+## Supported Features & Reasoning Constraints

+The procurement optimization program supports various constraints and features to fine-tune the allocation process:

-You can modify the capacities and costs of suppliers by changing the `capacity/3` and `cost/3` facts in the program.
+- **Supplier Capacities and Costs:** You can modify the capacities and costs of suppliers by using the `capacity/3` and `cost/3` facts.
 The format is `capacity(Supplier, Part, Capacity)` and `cost(Supplier, Part, Cost)`, where `Supplier` and `Part` are atoms, `Capacity` is an integer representing the maximum quantity that the supplier can provide, and `Cost` is the cost per unit from the supplier.

+- **Demand:** Specify the demand for each part using `demand/2` (format `demand(Part, Quantity)`).

+- **Global Supplier Capacity:** Specify the global capacity of each supplier using `global_capacity/2` (format `global_capacity(Supplier, Capacity)`).

+- **Allocation Ranges:** Specify the range of possible allocations for each supplier and part using `can/4` (format `can(Part, Supplier, Min, Max)`).
+This helps enforce sourcing strategy rules like minimum or maximum allocation to a specific supplier for a part.

 ## License

 This project is licensed under the GPLv3 License.

+## Copyright
+Copyright (c) [Year] Ahmed Khalil Hafsi